thomasw/querylist/README.md

 ## Installation

-Install Querylist like you'd install any other Python package:
+Querylist can be installed like any other python package:

     > pip install querylist